Authenticity and the Inauthentic: A Essay

 One response is to retreat into provenance, insisting that authenticity depends on knowing who or what made something.
 This echoes Benjamin’s concern with origin and history, relocating authenticity not in form or content but in lineage.
 On this view, the human made poem possesses something the AI poem lacks, regardless of their surface similarity.
 There is a long tradition behind this intuition: we value handmade objects differently from machine made ones, original artworks differently from forgeries, even when we cannot perceive the difference.

-That, in the end, may be the most human demand of all: not authenticity as a possession or achievement, but authenticity as an ongoing commitment to truthfulness in what we say and make, to responsibility for the processes we employ and the outcomes we produce, and to the difficult work of becoming who we are and creating what we create in a world we did not make but must nonetheless make our own.
+That, in the end, may be the most human demand of all: not authenticity as a possession or achievement, but authenticity as an ongoing commitment—to truthfulness in what we say and make, to responsibility for the processes we employ and the outcomes we produce, to embodied presence in a world that increasingly tempts us toward disembodiment, and to the difficult work of becoming who we are and creating what we create in a world we did not make but must nonetheless make our own.
+I cannot claim to have resolved the tensions I have traced in this essay.
+But I have come to believe that living authentically means living with those tensions, in our thinking and in our bodies, rather than pretending they can be dissolved.

 References